-One way to avoid this happening is by encouraging employees to include their correct pronouns in their email signature.
-It’s a simple way of highlighting to others how they’d like to be referenced.
+One way to avoid this is by encouraging employees to include correct pronouns in their email signatures.
+It’s a simple way of highlighting how they’d like to be referenced to others.

 It’s not just for those who’ve been given the wrong pronoun though.
-Encouraging companywide adoption of gender pronouns in email signatures shows the business is supportive and inclusive of all people.
+Encouraging companywide adoption of gender pronouns in email signatures shows that the business is supportive and inclusive of everyone.

 Examples of commonly preferred gender pronouns